kalishavali/taskreplit/LOCAL_SETUP.md

 For local development, you have several options:

 ### Option 1: Use the existing Neon database (Recommended)
-Create a `.env` file in the root directory with:
+Create a `.env` file in the root directory of your local project with:

 ```bash
 DATABASE_URL=postgresql://neondb_owner:npg_2aY4QCTmXiyu@ep-polished-frog-ad6yqbvq-pooler.c-2.us-east-1.aws.neon.tech/neondb?sslmode=require&channel_binding=require